fal-ai/qwen-image-2512-trainer-v2

 Captions

-• Good: `a golden retriever sitting on a red couch, soft afternoon lighting`
+`a golden retriever sitting on a red couch, soft afternoon lighting` - Bad:

-Tip: Try using image caption models like Moondream-3
+Tip: Use an image caption model like Moondream-3

-Trigger phrases: For subject training, use a unique trigger in all captions (e.g., `a photo of ohwx person standing in a park`).
-Include the same trigger at inference time.
+Trigger phrases: For subject training, include a unique trigger word or phrase in every caption (e.g., `a photo of ohwx person`).
+Use the same trigger when generating new images later.

 Troubleshooting